-I also wish to extend special thanks to Diane May, Winona State University, for her contributions to the Fifth Edition, specifically for preparing the Blueprint Cases that are included in MindTap for this edition.
+We also wish to extend special thanks to Diane May, Winona State University, for her contributions to the Eighth Edition, specifically for preparing the Blueprint Cases that are included in MindTap for this edition.

-As in all past editions, I owe a debt of extreme gratitude to the numerous individuals who worked directly with us or at Cengage Learning.
-In particular, I wish to thank Vicky True-Baker and Michael Worls for their helpful advice and guidance during all of the stages of this new edition.
-I extend my thanks to Rebecca von Gillern, my managing developer, for her many useful suggestions and for her efforts in coordinating and ensuring the timely and accurate publication of all supplemental materials.
-I am also indebted to Katie Jergens for her excellent marketing advice.
+As in all past editions, we owe a debt of extreme gratitude to the numerous individuals who worked directly with us or at Cengage Learning.
+In particular, we wish to thank Vicky True-Baker and Michael Worls for their helpful advice and guidance during all of the stages of this new edition.
+We extend our thanks to Rebecca von Gillern, our content developer, for her many useful suggestions and for her efforts in coordinating and ensuring the timely and accurate publication of all supplemental materials.
+We are also indebted to Katie Jergens for her excellent marketing advice.

-My content project manager, Ann Borman, and art director, Michelle Kunkler, made sure that I came out with an error-free, visually attractive Fifth Edition.
-I appreciate their efforts.
-I am also indebted to the staff at Lachina, our compositor.
+Our content project manager, Ann Borman, and our art director, Michelle Kunkler, made sure that we came out with an error-free, visually attractive Eighth Edition.
+We appreciate their efforts.
+We are also indebted to the staff at Parkwood Composition, our compositor.
 Their ability to generate the pages for this text quickly and accurately made it possible for us to meet our ambitious printing schedule.

-I especially wish to thank Katherine Marie Silsbee for her management of the entire project, as well as for the application of her superb research and editorial skills.
-I also wish to thank William Eric Hollowell, who co-authored the Solutions Manual and the Test Bank for his excellent research efforts.
-I was fortunate enough to have the copyediting services of Beverly Peavler and am grateful for the efforts of Katherine Wetzel, Vickie Reierson, and Roxanna Lee for their proofreading and other assistance, which helped to ensure an errorfree text.
-Finally, I thank Suzanne Jasin of K & M Consulting for her many special efforts on this project.
+We especially wish to thank Katherine Marie Silsbee for her management of the entire project, as well as for the application of her superb research and editorial skills.
+We also wish to thank William Eric Hollowell, who co-authored the Solutions Manual and the Test Bank for his excellent research efforts.
+We were fortunate enough to have the copyediting services of Beverly Peavler and the proofreading services of Jeanne Yost.
+We are grateful for the efforts of Vickie Reierson and Roxanna Lee for their proofreading and other assistance, which helped to ensure an error-free text.
+Finally, we thank Suzanne Jasin of K & M Consulting for her many special efforts on this project.

-In addition, I would like to give special thanks to all of the individuals who were instrumental in developing and implementing the new MindTap Legal Environment for Essentials of the Legal Environment Today.
+In addition, we would like to give special thanks to all of the individuals who were instrumental in developing and implementing the new MindTap Legal Environment for The Legal Environment Today.
 These include Michael Worls, Vicky True-Baker, Rebecca von Gillern, Kristen Meere, Katie Jergens, and Javan Kline at Cengage, and Katherine Marie Silsbee, Roger Meiners, Lavina Leed Miller, William Eric Hollowell, Kimberly Wallan, Kristi Wiswell, and Joseph Zavaleta who helped develop the content for this unique Web-based product.

-Through the years, I have enjoyed an ongoing correspondence with many of you who have found points on which you wish to comment.
-I continue to welcome all comments and promise to respond promptly.
-By incorporating your ideas, I can continue to write a legal environment text that is best for you and best for your students.
+Through the years, we have enjoyed an ongoing correspondence with many of you who have found points on which you wish to comment.
+We continue to welcome all comments and promise to respond promptly.
+By incorporating your ideas, we can continue to write a business law text that is best for you and best for your students.

+F.B.C.
 R.L.M.